 How Does the IoT Work?

-The following five major components are the main ingredients of IoT systems.
+The following five major components are the main ingredients of IoT architecture.

 - • Devices – Devices are the endpoints of an IoT network and can be as diverse as a heart monitor, a shipping container, or a truck.
 The devices need to be robust and capable of containing a sensor.